Introduction

 Record

-Appends a row of data to the in-memory trial log.
-Add fields by name and give each an expression that evaluates to the value you want to capture.
-Use a Save node later to flush the log to the server.
+Appends a row to the in-memory trial log.
+Add fields by name and give each a TypeScript expression.
+Data is sent to the server when the experiment ends.

 | Property | Description |